Code-Institute-Submissions/shane-os-atlas-gifts_AprResub/testing.md

 To test the homepage's responsiveness and performance, the page was accessed using a variety of devices and a Lighthouse report was run for both desktop and mobile formats.
 Initially the site's dekstop performance was 80 and its accessiblity was 87.
 After looking at the performance issues identified I utilised the [Tinypng](https://tinypng.com/) to reduce the storage size of the homepage background image.
 Without compromising on the image, the size of the file was reduced by approximately 65%.
 In addition I added labels to the buttons on the homepage.
 As a result of these changes the Lighthouse performance rating increased to 91 and the accessibility increased to 91.

 ![homepage_desktop](https://user-images.githubusercontent.com/72452781/165378805-8ea99e7a-62c1-4416-91d6-b1f9b55696fc.png)

+## Navigation Bar
+User Story: As a user, I want to be able to easily navigate the different sections of the site.

+Test:
+ * Navigation Bar Links

+Users will see 1 of 2 versions of the navigation bar depending on their profile authentication and whether they are are a super user:
+1. Anonymous/ Not Signed-In: The navigation bar will only show links for the homepage, blog, contact form, sign-in, registration and shopping cart
+2. Super User/ Ordinary User Signed-In: The navigation bar will be the same as the previous group but with the sign-in and registration links replaced with a link to their respective profile and a log-out option.

+Firstly, the navbar was tested by clicking on the links as a user that has not signed-in.
+Then each link was tested as an authenticated user and finally with a superuser profile.
+Each link was tested repeatedly and arrived at the expected page.

 ## Footer
 User Story: As a user, I want to able to follow the company on its various social media pages, so that I can find out about special offers, new products and discounts.